CollegeTalk/CollegeTalk/Code/api/README.md

 # CollegeTalk API

+This is the CollegeTalk API Gateway to access microservices.
+For now, it acts as a simple business layer until we begin implementation of our microservices.

 The deployed API staging environment can be found here: https://collegetalk-staging.azurewebsites.net/

 The deployed API production environment will be live here: http://collegetalk.azurewebsites.net/